Sexual Abuse

 - The District Attorney declined to prosecute;

-Criminal prosecution of sexual abuse claims can be difficult for a number of reasons, not the least of which is that victims are in a vulnerable position, may feel responsible for or embarrassed about the abuse, or may be deterred from making a police report due to fear of the abuser.
+Criminal prosecution of sexual assault claims can be difficult for a number of reasons, not the least of which is that victims are in a vulnerable position, may feel responsible for or embarrassed about the abuse, or may be deterred from making a police report due to fear of the abuser.
 In addition, a prosecutor may decline to file a case because the burden of proof is high in a criminal case, and the state’s caseload is often demanding.

-Investigating Your Sexual Abuse Case
+Investigating Your Sexual Assault Case

-Lloyd and Alexander Hoffspiegel have the experience necessary to thoroughly assess your case, determine the likelihood of success at trial, and assemble the most effective evidence available.
+The Atlanta sexual assault lawyers Lloyd and Alexander Hoffspiegel have the experience necessary to thoroughly assess your case, determine the likelihood of success at trial, and assemble the most effective evidence available.

 Evidence in Sexual Abuse Cases